Nextcloud review — self-hosted cloud for files, calendar and more

 Hosting options

 VPS (Virtual Private Server): The most flexible option.
-Rent a small VPS (€3–8/month at Hetzner, DigitalOcean, Vultr).
+Rent a small VPS from a provider such as Hetzner, DigitalOcean or Vultr.
 Install Nextcloud via Docker or the official installer.
 Accessible everywhere.

 Raspberry Pi or home server: No monthly costs, but dependent on home internet (uptime, bandwidth) and requires opening a port or using Tailscale for external access.